RedEdge967/TimeDifference-calculator/README.md

 # TimeDifference-calculator

 ## what is TimeDifference-calculator?
-- This is a simple program made with c++ to calculate time between tow times.
+- This is a simple program made with c++ to calculate time between two times.

 ## How to?
 - Download the project or copy the code, go to https://www.programiz.com/cpp-programming/online-compiler/ and paste.